Love going out to see movies?

 There’s also SCENE points for restaurants including a number of Cara restaurants, where you could earn 1 point for every $3 spent and redeem 1,000 points for $10 dollars off.
 These include:

 - Swiss Chalet

 - East Side Mario’s

-In addition to the Scotiabank credit cards, they also offers a banking plan that includes a SCENE branded debit card ‒ which offers 1 point for every $5 you spend using your card and 1 point for every dollar at Cineplex.
+In addition to the Scotiabank credit cards, they also offer a banking plan that includes a SCENE branded debit card ‒ which offers 1 point for every $5 you spend using your card and 1 point for every dollar at Cineplex.
 (For more detailed information, full program details can be reviewed here.)

 The Scotiabank SCENE Visa Cards

 The Scotiabank SCENE Visa is the loyalty program’s credit card.
 Use this card to accumulate SCENE points on every purchase.
-There is also a student version of the card, with the exact same earn rates and welcome bonus.
+There is also a student version of the card, with the exact same earn rates but a different welcome bonus.
 This is what you will earn:

 - 1 point per dollar spent,